Immunisation

 Request for immunisation records

-If you child has had immunisations that were administered overseas and you would like them added to the Australian Immunisation Register please complete the Application for Immunisation Record and forward it to immunisation@mvcc.vic.gov.au.
+If you child had immunisations administered overseas and you would like them added to the Australian Immunisation Register please complete the Application for Immunisation Record (PDF) and forward it to immunisation@mvcc.vic.gov.au.

 Catch up immunisations